Artsadmin

 Upcoming sessions

-An introductory online session outlining the programme, what to expect, and how to prepare for the workshops.
+An introductory session outlining how the DYCP fund works, what assessors are looking for, and how to prepare to apply.
 For this session we’ll be joined by Lucy Richardson, Relationship Manager at the Arts Council in the London Theatre team.